The NHS is again undergoing radical reorganisation in 2017/18, this time at breakneck speed and without parliamentary consent.

 Please follow the links below for NHS hospitals and service currently under threat.

-Devolution refers to the devolving of powers and funds from central government to local government.
+Devolution refers to the devolving of powers and funds from central government to government.
 The potential impact on the NHS includes loss of national overview and terms & conditions.
 Fragmented services and loss of national responsibility will escalate post-code inequalities of service provision.

 - Delivering the Forward View NHS Planning Guidance 2016